 - Not to be defensive in any way.

-Repeat the previous step for the next person in the group.
-When everyone has gone start again with the first person and their next item and repeat until all items have been covered for each person.
+Repeat the process with the first Best Advice items for the next executive.
+When everyone has processed their first Best Advice item, start again with a second item and repeat until all items have been covered for each executive.

 Ask the group to discuss: